 Weight

 By adding a magnifier, you are increasing the overall weight of the gun.
 Red dot sights are very light.
-Magnifiers are a tad bit bigger than them and most of the time is a bit heavier as well.
+Magnifiers are a tad bit bigger than them and most of the time a bit heavier as well.
 Try to take a magnifier that won’t make your gun feel too heavy.

 Size